Skip to content

 Directories, Search, and the Traffic Engine

-The beginning of 2026 is when it stopped being occasional and became relentless.
+The beginning of 2026 is when it stopped being occasional and went relentless.
 Over about thirteen weeks I pushed more than 1,600 commits across more than a dozen projects.
 February alone was nearly 900.
 Most of that stretch ran through Cursor and Windsurf, the AI coding tools I lived in before Claude Code.

 // era 05 / content and games / early to mid 2026